Project CHILD FIND for Students in Nonpublic Schools

 New Jersey Early Intervention System Statewide toll-free number is: 1-888-653-4463 and NJ Early Intervention website can be found at: https://www.nj.gov/health/fhs/eis/for-families/when/

-If your child is between the ages of 3-4: The written request must be sent to the special education department in the town
+If your child is between the ages of 3-4: The written request must be sent to the special education department in the town where you live.

 If your child is between the ages of 5-21: If you would like to request an evaluation for special education classification, send a written request for an evaluation to your school principal.
 These referrals are made to the school your child attends.
 Include your child's name, age, address and suspected disability.
 The principal will contact the Englewood Cliffs Child Study Team with the referral.